-About half of US people surveyed said they prayed about work or their colleagues.
+About half of US people surveyed said they prayed about their job or their colleagues.
 This goes hand-in-hand with the growing part of the work force that views their job as part of their vocation.
-They are finding meaning in their work.
-This is becoming more true of Europe as well (though still a small trend), and some Asian traditionshave tended to think this way.
-Many of us find it hard to find meaning in our work, and never really get to feeling like they belong there.
+They are finding meaning in how they make their living.
+Yet, many of us find it hard to find meaning or value in what we do for a living, and never really get to feel like they belong there.
 That may be just our usual grousing and griping.
 Or it may also be due to being kept down by those of another ethnic group or social class.
-(In that case, the first thing to do is to do what you're doing as well as you can, and that can become the vehicle for other things thereafter.)
-Most often, though, the dissatisfaction comes from the fact that they really are not where they belong and are not doing what they're best at or are called to be doing.
-(In that case, find out what your calling is or at least where your passions are.)
-Work is not a curse, but a blessing, since by it people make an income and thus are not a burden for others to bear.
+(In that case, the first thing to do is to do what you're doing as well as you can, and that can become the springboard for any next steps.)
+Most often, though, our dissatisfaction with the workplace comes from the fact that we really are not where we belong and are not doing what we're best at or what we belong at doing.
+(In that case, find out what your calling is or at least where your passions are, and pursue it.)
+Employment is not a curse, but a blessing, since through it people make an income and thus are not a burden for others to bear.
+Having a job does not solve all your problems, it just changes what some of them are.
 We work to live, but don't live to work.
-People often identify people by a profession (for example, Jesus' father is identified as a carpenter or builder), but we are each more than that, not just in God's eyes but in fact.
-Work does not solve all your problems, it just changes what some of them are.
+People often identify others by a profession (for example, Jesus' father is identified as a carpenter or builder), but we are each more than that, not just in God's eyes but in each others' lives, in fact.

 One of the problems with the word 'vocation' is that few people understand what it means.
-The few who speak of 'vocation' take it in a Roman Catholic sense, where it means, more than anything else, priests and those in religious orders.
+The few who speak of 'vocation' take it in a traditionalist Roman Catholic sense, where it means, more than anything else, priests and those in religious orders.
 (The word 'calling' has the same problem in Protestant circles; to say it is to ask "are you being called to ordained ministry?")
 What vocation really means is that you are doing what God has led you to do, through your faith, your abilities, and your gifts.
-In that way, work becomes a part of following Christ.
-If so, then doing your best at it and doing it in a Christlike manner, whatever it is, makes it a vocation.
+You are fulfilling your mission, which is thus a part of the mission of the gathered believers in Christ.
+In that way, your profession becomes a part of following Christ, and the workplace becomes an arena for living the way of Christ.
+If that is the context for what you do, then doing your best at it and doing it in a Christlike manner, whatever it is, makes it at least a part of your vocation.
+Even if just for a while.
 Even if you are a minister.

 Many of Spirithome's users send me e-mails asking all sorts of questions about how to be spiritual and Christian in their workplace and with their colleagues, questions about :